 One hour bespoke cat behaviour advice session: £60Contact me

 Cat problematic behaviour

-Feline behaviour consultations are designed to help you understand why your cat is displaying problematic behaviours and develop an achievable plan for behaviour modification.
+Cat behaviour support programmes are designed to help you understand why your cat is displaying problematic behaviours and develop an achievable plan for behaviour change.

 Do you have problems with:

 Your cat damaging the furniture?

 Your cat not getting on with other pets in the house?